 Stir together the whole rye flour, water, and sourdough starter until all the flour is hydrated.
 The starter can be from the refrigerator if you renew it weekly.
 Otherwise, feed the starter once, which adds about 12 hours to the project.
 Also, use water which is chlorine-free or let water stand at room temperature for a day before using because the sourdough grows better with dechlorinated water.

 Stir the cracked rye and water together in a separate bowl.
 If you can only find whole rye berries, place them in a blender or coffee grinder for 30 seconds.
-It does not do a great job at cracking them, but it helps.
+It doesn't do the best job at cracking them, but it helps.

 Final Bread Dough